A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Because the focus for ATMP was air manoeuvre and logistics, a great deal of thought was put into cargo handling ad weight/dimensional compatibility with in-service aircraft.
 Air portability was a key requirement; they can be parachute dropped on Medium Stressed Platforms (2 per platform), carried by helicopter as a sling or netted load and are internally transportable in a Chinook.
 Given the length of time, the ATMP had been in service, all necessary Joint Air Transport Establishment (JATE) clearances were obtained for different aircraft and loading schemes.
 Chinook was cleared to carry 2 ATMPs internally without lowering the roll cage or 4 as a single underslung load.
 Merlin internal carriage, Puma underslung load and even the Blackhawk were certified.
 Multiple stacking options also exist for carriage in larger aircraft such as the C130 and C17.
 The ATMP and air portability go hand in hand

 There is a wealth of multi-axle ATVs available, all of them good.
-These have also formed the basis for a number of autonomous or robotic vehicles.
+These have also formed the basis for several autonomous or robotic vehicles.
 Argo, Hippo, and Mud Ox all have very strong offerings but they have little or no footprint in the UK and most parts would be at the end of a long supply chain.
 This is one of the reasons I would favour Supacat ATMP.
 The ATMP is a proven solution, simple and effective.
 It has also been the beneficiary of a significant UK taxpayer investment and MoD clearance qualifications.
-Thoroughly military in nature, if this type of vehicle was the answer, the offshore alternatives would, at least for me, have to offer some very clear performance advantages.
+Thoroughly military, if this type of vehicle was the answer, the offshore alternatives would, at least for me, have to offer some very clear performance advantages.

 Option 6 – Tracked Vehicle